What’s the first rule of working from home?

 But if reading is a chore for you… if you tend to skip over words when you read… then it might be wise to keep searching for other work-from-home opportunities.

 You’ve got to like what you’re doing.
-Otherwise you’re creating another job you hate.
+Otherwise, you’re creating another job you hate.
 And what would be the point of that?
 You could just stay at your current job.

 Just be careful you don’t fall into the “I have to find my passion” trap.
 You can waste a whole lot of time searching for the perfect work-at-home job, only to discount several viable options because they don’t set your world alight.

 What people don’t realize is that sometimes you might not even know you’re passionate about something because you’ve never tried it.
-I had no idea I’d be passionate about writing, blogging, and helping people write their own income story.
+I had no idea I’d be passionate about writing, blogging, and helping people write their own income stories.
 I started as a proofreader — something I enjoyed and was very good at — but it wasn’t my passion.
 Proofreading led me to start my proofreading blog which led to creating my courses and many other great opportunities.
 Start with one skill and other doors will start to open.

 2. Do you have any natural ability in this area?